-This is a Phase iii, multicenter, randomized, double-blind trial of bavituximab plus docetaxel or placebo plus docetaxel as second-line therapy in patients with stage iiib/iV non-squamous nSCLC.
+This is a Phase iii, multicenter, randomized, double-blind trial of bavituximab plus docetaxel or placebo plus docetaxel in patients with previously treated stage iiib/iV non-squamous nSCLC.

 eligible patients will be randomized to receive 3 mg/kg bavituximab or placebo intravenously (iV) once weekly in combination with docetaxel iV for up to six 21-day cycles.
 Patients will be stratified by region(north america, europe, or Rest of World), disease stage (iiib or iV), and previous maintenance/targeted therapy (yes or no), a surrogate for presence of epidermal growth factor receptor (eGFR)-activating mutations or anaplastic lymphoma kinase (aLK) translocations.
 Study visits will occur every week for blinded treatment(bavituximab or placebo) administration; docetaxel administration will occur on Day 1 of each cycle for up to 6 cycles.
 The day of docetaxel administration is Day 1 of each combination therapy cycle.